HomeLatest NewsCyber SecurityApple removes ‘Fakespot’ app from App Store on data privacy concerns by Amazon

 Preferred Source of Google

-Global tech giant Apple has announced to remove the ‘Fakespot’ app from its following a request from American multinational technology company, Amazon.
+Global tech giant Apple has announced to remove the ‘Fakespot’ from its App Store following a request from American multinational technology company, Amazon.
 The company focuses on the e-commerce business.

 The app which was launched last month for iOS users is a service for filtering and hiding fake on Amazon.
 The retailer said that it was concerned about how a new update to the Fakespot app was ‘wrapping’ its website without permission and how that could be theoretically exploited to steal Amazon customer , The Verge reported.